Q-Adapter: Customizing Pre-trained LLMs to New Preferences with Forgetting Mitigation: Introduction

-Researchers and practitioners have explored various techniques to customize pre-trained LLMs to improve their performance on specific applications, domains, or user preferences.
-This includes methods like in-context learning~\citep{dong2023survey}, task-specific fine-tuning~\citep{instruct_gpt}, and automatic prompt optimization~\citep{automatic_prompt}, etc. In this paper, we mainly focus on injecting new knowledge from preference data into the pre-trained LLM via fine-tuning.
-Direct approaches to achieve this could be Supervised Fine-Tuning (SFT) on the preferred responses or Reinforcement Learning from Human Feedback (RLHF)~\citep{rlhfsurvey}.
-However, there is a non-trivial possibility that after a new round of fine-tuning, the LLM forgets its original knowledge and capabilities~\citep{lin2024mitigating}, which consequently weakens its generalization.
-A natural question thus arises: \emph{How can we adapt the pre-trained LLM to downstream preferences while retaining its original knowledge and skills?} Imposing Kullback-Leibler divergence (KL-divergence) constraint~\citep{kld, instruct_gpt}, or replaying the data used to pre-train the LLM~\citep{rehearsal} with SFT or RLHF help deal with this demand.
-Nevertheless, since the KL-divergence constraint is only applied on the training data, it cannot prevent the model from exhibiting forgetting on unseen test samples.
-On the other hand, replaying the pre-training data may not be feasible due to inaccessibility.
+Researchers and practitioners have explored various techniques to customize a pre-trained LLM to improve their performance on specific applications or domains.
+This includes methods like in-context learning~\citep{customize_llm_icl}, task-specific fine-tuning~\citep{customize_llm_peft}, and retrieval augmented generation~\citep{rag_survey}.
+In this paper, we consider customizing a pre-trained LLM with a task-specific preference dataset.
+Existing approaches to achieve this could be Supervised Fine-Tuning (SFT) on the preferred responses or Reinforcement Learning from Human Feedback (RLHF)~\citep{instruct_gpt}.
+However, the LLM may forget its capabilities after some rounds of fine-tuning~\citep{llm_forget, gpt4}, which is often not what we want.
+A natural question thus arises: \emph{How can we adapt the pre-trained LLM to downstream preferences while preserving its original knowledge and abilities, as demonstrated in \cref{fig:example}?}

-In this paper, we propose \abbr, a novel method that can adapt an LLM pre-trained with RLHF to downstream preference data while avoiding the forgetting of its existing knowledge.
-Different from previous studies, we start by a new formalization that casts the challenge of LLM adaptation as a reward maximization problem.
-Specifically, the reward to be optimized is a linear combination of two rewards, $\lambda r_1 + r_2$, where $r_1$ is the reward maximized by the pre-trained LLM, $r_2$ generates the preference data and $\lambda > 0$ is a hyper-parameter to balance the relative weights of $r_1$ and $r_2$.